DanielLin94144/DanielLin94144.github.io/_pages/about.md

 Guan-Ting is currently a final-year Ph.D. student (**expected to graduate in _December 2025_**) at the [Speech Processing and Machine Learning Lab](https://twitter.com/ntu_spml), [National Taiwan University (NTU)](https://www.ntu.edu.tw/), under the guidance of Prof. [Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.html).
 His research interests include **Speech LLMs, Full-Duplex Interaction, Spoken Language Understanding / Generation, and Test-Time Adaptation for Automatic Speech Recognition**.

-Guan-Ting has authored more than 10 papers at top-tier Speech and NLP conferences (ACL, EMNLP, ICASSP, INTERSPEECH, IEEE SLT) as a first or co-first author.
+Guan-Ting has authored more than 10 papers at top-tier Speech and NLP conferences (ACL, EMNLP, ICASSP, INTERSPEECH, IEEE SLT) as the **first/co-first** author.
 Notably, he received the **Best Paper Award** at IEEE SLT 2022 in Doha, Qatar.
 He also regularly serves as an official reviewer for prestigious conferences, including ICLR, NeurIPS, ACL, EMNLP, NAACL, and ICASSP.

 He has been fortunate to gain extensive **research experience** through valuable opportunities: